-Just like any paragraph, you should start with a Topic sentence that acts as a mini-Thesis statement or a general Claim about your topic.
+Just like any paragraph, you should start with a Topic sentence that acts as a mini-Thesis statement or a general claim about your topic.
 Then you need to give evidence to support that claim.
 In a literature review, your evidence comes in the form of studies that have been done-all those brilliant notes you've been taking.
 This is where you can synthesize your sources and show that they are related under the umbrella of a topic.
 However, just listing or summarizing sources does not make the connection between them and your topic sentence clear.
 This is where commentary comes in.
 Your job is also to comment on and interpret the significance of your "evidence" so your audience can understand the connections between them.
-In the next section we'll talk more about how to do this, especially how to incorporate metacommentary into your paragraphs.
 In synthesis, your language is the key.

+In the next chapter, we'll talk more about how to do this, especially how to incorporate metacommentary into your paragraphs.